 11. Zen Mind, Beginner’s Mind by Shunryu Suzuki

-Suzuki writes, "In the beginner's mind there are many possibilities, but in the expert's, there are few."
+Suzuki writes in Zen Mind, Beginner's Mind, "In the beginner's mind there are many possibilities, but in the expert's, there are few."
 It is with the daily reflection of Shoshin that you'll discover a way of experiencing life that is more spectacular and increasingly life-affirming.

 A morning will not be like other mornings.
 A birdsong will become dissimilar to the birdsongs from yesterday.
 With enough practice, your mind will open itself to more compassion, perhaps making this one of the most influential books you'll ever read.

 John Muir was one of our country’s most notable conservation advocates and environmental essayists.
 Mother Nature was his muse while the California Sierras were his heartbeat.
-My First Summer in the Sierra expresses the immeasurable delight of escorting sheep from winter to summer pastures.
+My First Summer expresses the immeasurable delight of escorting sheep from winter to summer pastures.

 The resplendent boon of Springtime echoed his reverence for all-natural life, resulting in the founding of the Sierra Club in 1892.